- Aims & Objective

 - College Camps

-Students of the legal aid center also take sessions in various colleges in and around Pune.
+Students of the legal aid centre also take sessions in various colleges in and around Pune.
 The topics discussed here range from domestic violence, dowry prohibition, drugs and alcohol awareness, child abuse, cyber crime, intellectual property rights, etc. Till date, successful camps have been held SP College, SNDT College, IMDR College, MMCC College, etc. The students engage in discussion with their audience and have lively, interactive sessions.

 - Village Camps

-Students of the legal aid center take legal literacy camps in villages around Pune city.
+Students of the legal aid centre take legal literacy camps in villages around Pune city.
 The topics discussed in these camps are pertinent to the living situation in villages and range from dowry prohibition, domestic violence, land laws of Maharashtra, laws regarding sex determination of a baby, Right to Information, etc. These camps are held in regional languages like Marathi and Hindi.
 Many camps have also been conducted with the dual purpose of spreading legal literacy and holding legal aid clinic to address other legal grievances of the audience.

 Interactive sessions with lots of questions and answers are held and legal literacy reading material is also distributed in languages best understood in that region.